25 Christmas Gift Ideas

 20. OTC Medications

-I’m very worried about our supply chain right now, I recently heard that Amoxicillin is hard to get, what’s next?
-We need some items in our home to help our families get through any illnesses this year.
-Please stock up now, if you see what you need, buy it.
+I’m very worried about our supply chain right now.
+I recently heard that Amoxicillin is hard to get.
+What’s next?
+We need some items in our home to help our families get through the common illnesses this year.
+Please stock up now.
+If you see what you need, buy it.
 Always check the dates on all over-the-counter medications.

-I’ve started buying smaller containers even though they may be a bit more expensive per pill (for instance) but if I never use the bottle and it’s expired I will save money in the long run.
-Please remember to rotate, toss, and replenish those items your family uses on a regular basis.
+I’ve started buying smaller containers even though they may be a bit more expensive per pill (for instance).
+If I never use the bottle and it’s expired, I’ll save money in the long run.
+Please remember to rotate, toss, and replenish those items your family uses regularly.

 In case you missed this post, 35 OTC Medications You Should Store.
 This post has a FREE printable list for you to check off what you need.